joergschultzelutter/mowas-pwb/README.md

 - This is a hobby project.
 It has no commercial background whatsoever.

-- If you intend to host this software and exchange data with APRS-IS, you need to be a licensed ham radio operator.
-You also need to provide an APRS passcode for logging on to APRS-IS.
-If you don't know what this is and how to get such a passcode, then don't host an an instance of this program.
+- Both DAPNET messaging option or the ``follow-the-ham`` tracking option require you to be a licensed ham radio operator.
+If you run this program in Telegram-only mode, no ham radio license is required, though.

 - The user's position information (as well as other APRS user's position data) which is used by this program is acquired from freely accessible data sources such as aprs.fi et al. These data sources gather APRS information from ham radio users who did decide to have their position information actively submitted to the APRS network.
 Any of these information sources can already be used for a various user's position inquiry.

 - If you intend to host your own instance of ``mowas-pwb``, you need to provide API access keys to the following services:
-    - telegram.org (if you want the program to send messages to your Telegram account)
+    - telegram.org
-    - DAPNET / hampager.de (if you want the program to send messages to your DAPNET account)
+    - DAPNET / hampager.de.
+Requires ham radio license.
     - optional: aprs.fi access key.
+Requires ham radio license.

 - Don't rely on this service's availability.
+When in doubt, always consult other means of communication such as radio / TV broadcasts or cell broadcast messages (once the latter are finally available in Germany - hey, it's only been 20 years since this technology has been invented; don't rush)

 If you use this program, then you agree to these terms and conditions.
 Thank you.